archagy/webnuxsaver/README.md

 > [instructions here](https://github.com/lmartinking/webscreensaver)

-clone this project wherever you want and add mp4/webm format in folder videos. run getArrayVideos.py inside of the videos folder to get all the array of videos.
+clone webnuxsaver project wherever you want and add mp4/webm format in folder videos. run getArrayVideos.py inside of the videos folder to get all the array of videos.

 > cd videos